Centre for Development and Emergency Practice (CENDEP)

-CENDEP’s activities in urban disaster recovery is led by the centre’s current Director, Professor David Sanderson, which as well as teaching includes initiatives with organisations such as ALNAP, CARE, Christian Aid, DEC, ELRHA, Harvard Humanitarian Initiative, Oxfam, Oxford University and the Qatar Foundation.
+CENDEP’s activities in urban disaster recovery is led by Professor David Sanderson, which as well as teaching includes initiatives with organisations such as ALNAP, CARE, Christian Aid, DEC, ELRHA, Harvard Humanitarian Initiative, Oxfam, Oxford University and the Qatar Foundation.

 Visiting Professor Hugo Slim, the centre’s co-Director from 1994 to 2003, pioneered research in conflict, the military and the role of civilians, and currently teaches business engagement on the Masters programme.
 Today Reader Dr Brigitte Piquard leads teaching on conflict and leads the research initiative ‘Building Sumud’ (non-violent resilience) in the West Bank.
 Lecturer Dr Simon Fisher is active in peace programmes in Zimbabwe and Syria, working with the FCO to develop neighbourhood-level peace capacities.